Lezzer/liam-reilly.info/public/blog/posts/03-cqrs-and-the-api.md

 }
 ```

-Then the handler much like in the previous example looks like this.
+Then the `CommandHandler` much like in the previous example looks like this.

 ```
 public class DeleteObjectFromS3CommandHandler : ICommandHandler<DeleteObjectFromS3Command>